-The Application Load Balancer pricing model is a bit unclear.
-You pay for each hour that your Application Load Balancer is running and you also pay for the number of unused Load Balancer Capacity Units (LCU).
+With ALB, you pay for each hour that your Application Load Balancer is running and you also pay for the number of unused Load Balancer Capacity Units (LCU).

 It’s worth pointing out that you will be charged only for the dimension you use the most.
 In other words, if your application receives a lot of new requests, the dominant dimension will be new connections and you will be charged for ALB according to that dimension.
 If you have a lot of large file data transfers, the dominant dimension is bandwidth.
 If you use WebSockets, the dominant dimension will be active connections.

 Multiple applications on one ALB can save us a lot of money.
 In this way, we will reduce the hourly costs while maintaining the same amount of data received.